prataprc/prataprc.github.io.v1/_contents/pagd-rst-directives.rst

     .. gist:: prataprc/5843946.js

-where ``prataprc`` is the user-name and it will expand to full url - https://gist.github.com/prataprc/5843946.js.
+where ``prataprc`` is the user-name and it will expand to full URL - https://gist.github.com/prataprc/5843946.js.

 To include a specific file from the gist,